-- Mentorees may relate best to this topic by thinking about the cyber protection they take on their home computers and systems. - The issue of computer security is an everyday problem that most people are familiar with on a personal level.
+- The issue of computer security is an everyday problem that most people are familiar with on a personal level.
 Because computers are the lifeblood of many operations, it is vital that companies address cyber security. - Every computer is vulnerable to cyber-security threats.
 While some protections can be highly technical and expensive, even the smallest business can benefit from taking measures to guard against computer hacking and viruses.

-- Y N - Do you regularly install security patches to your software? - Have you installed a firewall to your network? - Do you update your anti-virus software?
+- Do you regularly install security patches to your software? - □ □ Have you installed a firewall to your network? - □ Do you update your anti-virus software?